Mohammed-Moniem/Albathanext/README.md

 ## Tech Strategy:

-For the simplisity of task deliverables, I've used a simple yet clear design.
+For the simplicity of task deliverables, I've used a simple yet clear design.
 I divided the react app into two pages "Home" and "Movie".

 Home page contains a slider that gets the featured movies.
 When scrolling you'll be able to search and see a default list of 10 movies.